 Opened an office in Gilbert, Arizona

 Ophelia’s Place has become a comprehensive model of support, education and community.
-65% of our budget is sustainable through our cafe and Circles of Change and the loose change we find in our couches.
+65% of our budget is sustainable through our cafe and The Every Body Is Beautiful Project and the loose change we find in our couches.

 Meet our team